MicrosoftDocs/Viva/Viva/glint/reports/post-survey-coaching-small-teams.md

 ---
-title: Post-survey coaching for managers of small teams
+title: Post-survey coaching for managers of small teams interpreting survey results
 description: Due to confidentiality policies, managers of small teams may not see survey reports directly from their own team.
 Empower these managers with Broader Team Insights so all managers and employees can benefit from survey feedback. ms.author: JudithWeiner
 author: JudyWeiner